codeimpossible/blog.barboza.io/src/posts/practical-scriptableeobjects-data-library.md

 ## Summary

 There's not much code to this solution, which (I hope) makes it really easy to extend and customize.
 Imagine having different player abilities, loot items, spells, hit effects defined in ScriptableObjects and adding them to this DataLibrary.
 You could easily spawn hit effects or enable abilities from within your MonoBehaviours without them needing their own copy of the data.

+Also extending the data library with new features should be fairly straight forward, like

+- Updating the `UpdateDataLibraryPreprocessor` to run whenever "Play" is clicked in the editor
+- Modify `RebuildDataLibrary.UpdateDataLibrary()` so that it uses reflection to detect the types within each `List<T>` property and call the `AssetDatabaseUtility` to populate them.
+This would make adding properties in the future much simpler.